by

 What’s left is an operating system that owns the root file

-.
-The split between /
+system and /usr.
+The split between / and /usr is actually

 a legacy concept that no longer applies.
 The initramfs can mount